Could CBD be an effective treatment to help fight cancer?

 These receptors, known as CB1 and CB2 are found in the nervous system and immune system respectively.
 CBD binds to these receptors and although the specific way in which they interact is still being investigated, the effect of this interaction on the body can result in pain relief and signalling for inflammation.

-There is also the idea that CBD may increase the potency of certain standard medication used for cancer treatments.
+There is also the idea that CBD may increase the potency of certain standard medications used for cancer treatments.

-A review published in 2016 showed that CBD can help with slowing tumor growth and reducing their invasion as well as inducing tumor cell death.
+A review published in 2016 showed that CBD can help with slowing tumour growth and reducing their invasion as well as inducing tumour cell death.